jadenbruecke/food-assist-app/README.md

 A Python (PyQt) App for providing assistance in food processing

 # hint
+This app needs to be working together with:
-Need to be used with Android App for activity recognition
+- Android App for activity recognition
+- Intel RealSense Depth Camera for visual input